 • Luxury SUVs

-• Performance trims that are hard to find elsewhere
+• Performance models and trims that are hard to find elsewhere

 • Late-model lease returns